MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **CatalogId**  No content is currently available.
 - **FailedRetry**  No content is currently available.
-- **HResult**  Resulting HResult error/success code of this call
+- **HResult**  The HResult code of the operation.
-- **PFN**  Package Family Name of the app that being installed or updated
+- **PFN**  The Package Family Name of the app that is being installed or updated.
-- **ProductId**  Product Id of the app that is being updated or installed
+- **ProductId**  The product ID of the app that is being updated or installed.

 ### Microsoft.Windows.StoreAgent.Telemetry.FulfillmentInitiate